hypothesis/slack-annotations/README.md

-5. The different workflows use various repo-level Actions secrets and variables for things like the Slack channel IDs to post to, the Hypothesis API authentication token to use, the search params to use (if they contain secret values like group IDs), and the Dead Man's Snitch IDs to report to.
+5. The different workflows use various repo-level Actions secrets and variables for things like the Slack channel IDs to post to, the Hypothesis API authentication token to use, the search params to use, and the Dead Man's Snitch IDs to report to.

 6. There's a `keepalive.yml` workflow that prevents the scheduled workflows